fvaleri/strimzi-debugging/sessions/002/README.md

 When Grafana pod is ready, you can access the dashboards from [http://grafana.f12i.io](http://grafana.f12i.io).

 > [!NOTE]
-> If you can't access Grafana trough the ingress URL, then use Minikube port forwarding:
+> If the Ingress resource is not supported, use port forwarding to access Grafana on http://localhost:8000:
 > ```shell
 > kubectl -n grafana port-forward service/grafana 8000:80
 > ```
-> Then point your browser to http://localhost:8000.

 Only the Cluster Operator and Kafka dashboards are included, but you can easily [add the other dashboards](/sessions/002/install/032-grafana-strimzi.yaml).